April 17, 2022

 Now it was Mary Magdalene, Joanna, Mary the mother of James, and the other women with them who told this to the apostles.
 But these words seemed to them an idle tale, and they did not believe them.
 But Peter got up and ran to the tomb; stooping and looking in, he saw the linen cloths by themselves; then he went home, amazed at what had happened.

-There’s a meme going around social media this week that says, “In the interest of biblical accuracy, all preaching on Easter should be done by women.”
+A meme pops up on social media this time each year that says, “In the interest of biblical accuracy, all preaching on Easter will be done by women.”
 It’s intended as a jab at those churches where women aren’t allowed to preach.
-But the truth is that we wouldn’t know the Easter story if it weren’t for the women who first told it.
+But the truth is we wouldn’t know the Easter story if it weren’t for the women who first told it.
 Women are central to this story.
 They are so important that Luke names them (v.
 10), even though it was unheard of in that time and place for women’s witness to be valued.

 This band of frightened disciples is an entirely different audience.
 And Jewish law requires two witnesses to confirm that something is true.
 It takes at least two witnesses to establish the validity of a claim.
 So God sends two messengers, but keep in mind that the women named here far outnumber these two witnesses, these angels of God.